johnae/spook/README.md

 -- watch "stuff", ->
 --   on_changed "stuff/(.*)/(.*)%.txt", (a, b) -> do_stuff "stuff/#{a}/#{b}.txt"

 -- Define additional notifiers to use.
-Any number of them can be specified here.
+Any number of them can be specified here (by -- just issuing the notifier config command again).
 -- Set log_level to DEBUG to see whether there's a failure in loading them.
-Either -- through command line switch -l or in this file. notifier "#{os.getenv('HOME')}/.spook/notifier.moon"
+Either -- through command line switch "-l DEBUG" or in this file. notifier "#{os.getenv('HOME')}/.spook/notifier.moon"

--- You can even specify a notifier right here (perhaps for simpler variants), like --notifier {
+-- You can even specify a notifier right here (perhaps for simpler variants), like:
+--
+--notifier {
 --  start: (what, data) ->
 --    print "#{what} "#{data}"